Rolling Over a 401(k) to a Roth IRA: Should You Convert to a Roth?

 Keep this in mind as an isolated conversion of relatively small dollar value may not make a material impact on your overall wealth.
 A financial plan can help you weigh whether maintaining tax-deferred growth is a better strategy to maximize your wealth.

-When converting a 401(k) to a Roth IRA may not make sense
+Tax consequences of rolling a 401(k) to a Roth IRA

-There are a few reasons you shouldn’t convert your 401(k) to a Roth IRA.
-If you don’t have the cash on hand to pay the estimated tax due, then you should consider rolling over to a traditional IRA instead.
+There are many cases where it doesn’t make sense to increase your regular income with a Roth conversion.
+If you don’t have the cash on hand to pay the tax, then you should consider rolling your 401(k) over to a traditional IRA instead.
 Using money from your Roth IRA to pay the tax has been shown to make workers worse off in the long run.

 Again, the main reason to convert to a Roth is the assumption that your tax rate will be higher in retirement.
 If you are in the highest marginal tax bracket (or close to it) now, there’s a good chance your tax rate will be lower in retirement.